 The main use case for Geekbot is running automated daily standups.
 A standup is a daily report, generally used for employees to give an update on what they’re working on, what they’ll work on next, and if they have anything that’s currently blocking their progress.

-Geekbot sends a prompt to all relevant team members, at the time you set, asking the team member a set of questions.
-Their answers can be sent to a Slack channel (i.e. a #daily-reports channel).
+Geekbot sends a direct message on Slack to team members, at the time you set, asking each team member a set of questions.
+Their answers can be sent to a dedicated Slack channel (i.e. a #daily-reports channel).

 Like many Slack bots, you could do all of this manually.
 But manually checking in with your team takes a lot of mental bandwidth, and invariably ends up being something you push to the side and forget about.

 Geekbot is also perfect for retrospectives, wellbeing checkups, meeting notes, and much more.

 It’s free to try, and remains free to use for small teams.
 Definitely worth a try for teams looking to improve their communication.

 Simple Poll is another Slack app that helps remote teams communicate better.